Wednesday, March 31, 2010

 Their later production work appears to have the potter's mark of the studio on the edge of the bottom along with PEI on the bottom.

-Stoneware Pottery closed operations after 35 years of business around 2008, and Sandi Mahon and Katharine Dagg retired from potting to pursue other interests.
+Stoneware Pottery closed operations after 35 years of business around 2008, and Sandi Mahon and Katharine Dagg retired from pottery to pursue other interests.
+Katharine who had done most of the glazing and decorating of their joint workm and had been Design instructor with Holland College School of Visual Arts returned to painting, exhibiting and selling her work on PEI.

 From collection of Doug Anderson - photo credit Doug Anderson